j0shyua/CS50_PSET_1/README.md

 - Calculate water consumption in water.c
 - Recreate/print Mario's pyramids in mario.c
 - Give users specific number of coins in greedy.c

+Note - All files require "cs50.h" to compile and run correctly.